ha5ha6/judy_tutorial_basicRL/README.md

 Osogami, Takayuki, and Makoto Otsuka.
 "Seven neurons memorizing sequences of alphabetical images via spike-timing dependent plasticity."
 Scientific reports 5.1 (2015): 1-13.

+Deisenroth, Marc Peter, Gerhard Neumann, and Jan Peters.
+"A survey on policy search for robotics."
+Foundations and trends in Robotics 2.1-2 (2013): 388-403.

+Kober, Jens, J. Andrew Bagnell, and Jan Peters.
+"Reinforcement learning in robotics: A survey."
+The International Journal of Robotics Research 32.11 (2013): 1238-1274.

 ## Further Reading